In my workshop called “Networking Secrets from an Ex-Wallflower®,” the first secret is to understand what networking actually is and isn’t.

 Your real-life, imperfect self is exactly who people want to talk to.

 - Being helpful.

 If you’ve listened, you’ll often find yourself naturally responding with ideas for them.

 I don’t have to be someone I’m not.
 I can work with who I am. ~Networking Workshop Participant

 Don’t you want to meet someone who listens, is authentic, and offers help?
 Let that be your focus and they’ll line up to talk to you.
 Seriously.
-That happens to me and my workshop graduates all the time now.
-And ya gotta admit, that’s kinda fun when they line up.
+That happens to me and my networking workshop graduates.

 We do it all the time.
 Facebook anyone?
-Interacting on Facebook is a type of networking.
-Who knew we loved networking so much that half the nation is addicted to it?
+Interacting on Facebook or other social media is a type of networking.
+Who knew we liked networking so much that half the nation is addicted to it?

-For clarity, this post is not meant as the final word on solving your networking concerns.
+For clarity, this post is not meant as the final word on solving introverts’ networking concerns.
 That’s why my networking workshop has 4 secrets, not just this one.
-I’m trying to make it as easy as possible for people to learn all the secrets.
+I’m trying to make it as easy as possible for people to learn all the networking secrets for introverts.
 I’m hoping to turn the workshop into an online course.
 (Subscribe below to receive updates on upcoming offerings like that.)